 A thistle growing wild in the field

-A larger collection of burial mounds, or “barrows”, is found just to the northeast of the stone circle, back towards the visitor center.
+A larger collection of burial mounds, or “barrows”, are just to the northeast of the stone circle, back towards the visitor center.
 If you’ve visited a Native American burial mound in the United States, the concept is similar; human remains, along with some of the person’s personal belongings.
 Many of these mounds, however, are thought to predate even the construction of Stonehenge.
-On the way back, you are afforded a very nice view of the stone circles from the path, as seen in the last photo.
+On the way back, stop to enjoy a very nice view of the stone circles from the path, as seen in the last photo.

-Stonehenge general information: The Stonehenge site is maintained by English Heritage.
+Stonehenge general information: English Heritage maintains the Stonehenge site today.
 The visitor center and monument are open year-round, though hours vary by season.
 Adult tickets are £14.50 if purchased online in advance, or £15.50 if purchased at the visitor center.
 English Heritage strongly advises purchasing tickets online for a specific 30-minute entry window to minimize waiting, though on the day we visited, if you didn’t have one, there was no problem buying one at the gate.
 Visit the Stonehenge website for more information.

 The settlement around Salisbury dates back to Neolithic times, but the modern city itself traces its charter back to 1227, under the name New Sarum, which was actually the city’s official name until 2009.
 With “modern” roots back to the 13th century, as you might expect, the city is best known for its walled “Medieval City”, as well as the incredible, imposing Salisbury Cathedral.
 It’s easy to reach the city center from Stonehenge; just follow the signs to the city’s three parking garages.
 I recommend using the one under the Old George Mall on New Street; just follow the signs labeled “Medieval City”.

 It was already a little past 4:30 by the time we made it to town, so our agenda would be simple – take a nice walk around the old city to ward off jet leg, grab some dinner, and just generally burn off some time so we wouldn’t have to deal with rush hour traffic when we made it back to London.
-We started off our tour at the Old George Mall, a couple of streets that have been blocked off to vehicular traffic and turned into a large pedestrian mall.
+We started off our tour at the Old George Mall, a couple of former streets transformed into a pedestrian mall.
 Yes, in this part of the world, even shopping mall façades are historic structures.

 Walk one block south, to the corner of New and High Streets, and you reach the “Close Gate”, the entrance to the Medieval City.